ma7moudShaaban/Penetration-Testing/Network/Footprinting/README.md

 |magic output = script.out|	Where the output of the magic script needs to be stored?|

-- Smbclient allows us to execute local system commands using an exclamation mark at the beginning (!<cmd>)
 - **RPCclient**: is a tool to perform MS-RPC functions.
 RPCclient important functions:

 |Query|	Description|